Roshanell/Codewars/README.md

 <h2> Codewars </h2>

-This repository is filled with codewards challenges.
+This repository is filled with Codewar challenges.
 Committed to pushing 5 solutions per week.

 Link to project: https://www.codewars.com/users/Roshanell